atomfinger/JavaZone-2024/README.md

 - [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract): Used to write contracts and generate contract tests.
 - [TestContainers](https://testcontainers.com/): Used to spin up dependencies, such as Postgresql.
 - [ApprovalTests](https://approvaltests.com/): Simplifies validating returns from APIs - especially for larger responses.
 - [AssertJ](https://assertj.github.io/doc/): More expressive and easier asserts.
 - [MockServer](https://mock-server.com/): Makes it easy to mock calls to external service.
+- [Awaitility](http://www.awaitility.org/): Nifty little tool that makes it easy to "wait for some condition" before letting a test progress.

 ### Requirements